CY83R-3X71NC710N/Weather-Dashboard-Updater/README.md

 # Weather-Dashboard-Updater
-Gathers data about the weather from weather website
+Gathers data about the weather from OpenWeatherMap API